Postdoctoral Research Associates

 Elliot is currently a PhD student in the Grayson Group at the University of Bath.
 Elliot graduated from the University of Cambridge in Natural Sciences in 2018 before joining the University of Bath later that year.
 Elliot’s main academic interests lie in the computational modelling and investigation of organic chemical reactions.

-MRes student, funded by the CSCT CDT
+Third year PhD student funded by the CSCT

 Piers graduated from Bangor University in 2018 with an MChem in Chemistry.
 During his degree, Piers undertook a summer internship at Liquids Research Ltd where he was involved in the synthesis and characterisation of ferromagnetic fluids.
 In his third year, he did a computational project under the supervision of Dr. Keith Hughes, where he studied the quantum dynamics of charge-transfer in bulk architecture heterojunction photovoltaic devices.
 For his Masters project, Piers explored his interest in sustainability and investigated whether plastic mixtures can be characterised using 1H NMR spectroscopy.
 In his spare time Piers likes playing video games, playing table tennis and exploring the philosophy of our existence.

 Second year PhD student funded by AstraZeneca